VKharlakov/valantis-jc-store/README.md

 This project is an implementation of the test task for Valantis using React.

 To run the project locally, you need to execute the `npm run start` script from the project root.

+Link to a project on GitHub Pages: (Valantis)[https://vkharlakov.github.io/valantis-jc-store/]

 ## Tools Used